YOUR 2022 IMPACT FOR ANIMALS

 PROMOTING A PLANT-BASED DIET

 Animal Equality includes strong diet change messaging in all our publications.
-This includes encouraging our readers to transition to a plant-based diet and directing pages and news articles to our Love Veg website, which has easy recipes and helpful tips on transitioning to inspire people to give plant-based foods a try.
+This includes encouraging our newsletter subscribers to transition to a plant-based diet and directing pages and news articles to our Love Veg website, which has easy recipes and helpful tips on transitioning to inspire people to give plant-based foods a try.

 The film also includes a conversation between Bozzetto and Capodanno about how easy it is to renew traditions.
 It was covered by key Italian media such as la Repubblica and HuffPost Italia.